-Where a borrower has loan balances under more than one plan type they can choose which plan type they wish to allocate their voluntary repayment to.
-If the borrower does not specify the loan that a voluntary repayment should be allocated to, the following default order of voluntary repayment allocation will be followed:
+Where a borrower has loan balances under more than 1 plan type they can choose which plan type they wish to allocate their voluntary repayment to.
+If the borrower does not specify the loan that a voluntary repayment should be allocated to the following default order of voluntary repayment allocation will be followed:

-1. Outstanding arrears
+- 1. Outstanding arrears

 - 2. PGL loans in repayment status

 - 3. Plan 2 loans in repayment status

-- 4. Plan 1 loans and/or Plan 4 loans in repayment status
+- 4. Plan 1 loans in repayment status

 - 5. PGL loans in payment status

 - 6. Plan 2 loans in payment status

-- 7. Plan 1 loans and/or Plan 4 loans in payment status
+- 7. Plan 1 loans in payment status